-The oral defense should take place no later than years after matriculating in the MA program.
+The oral defense should take place no later than six years after matriculating in the MA program.

-The completed and defended thesis must be formally submitted to the thesis committee , graduate coordinator, and graduate no later than five weeks before graduate.
+The completed and defended thesis must be formally submitted to the thesis committee chair, graduate coordinator, and graduate college no later than five weeks before graduate.

-Exceptions to these guidelines may be granted in special cases, but they must be approved in writing by the thesis and department chair.
+Exceptions to these guidelines may be granted in special cases, but they must be approved in writing by the thesis chair, graduate coordinator, and department chair.

 Revised August 25, 2015